Econify/graphql-rest-router/README.md

 ### Proxies and Authentication

-If the server that you are running GraphQL Rest Router on requires a proxy to connect to the GraphQL server or credentials to connect, you may pass them directly into GQL Rest Router during instantiation or on a per route basis to limit them to specific routes.
+If the server that you are running GraphQL Rest Router on requires a proxy to connect to the GraphQL server or credentials to connect, you may pass them directly into GraphQL Rest Router during instantiation or on a per route basis to limit them to specific routes.
 See [Advanced Configuration of GraphQL Rest Router](#Advanced-Configuration-of-GraphQL-Rest-Router) for implementation

 ### Advanced Configuration of GraphQL Rest Router